meltingice/psd.js/README.md

 ## Installation

 PSD.js has no native dependencies.
-Simply add `psd` to your package.json or run `npm install psd`.
+Simply add `psd.js` to your package.json or run `npm install psd.js`.

 ## Documentation